mittagessen/kraken/docs/ketos.rst

 ---------------------

-The training tools accept a variety of training data formats, usually some kind of custom low level format, and the XML-based formats that are commony used for archival of annotation and transcription data.
-It is recommended to use the XML formats as they are interchangeable with other tools, do not incur transformation losses, and allow training all components of kraken from the same datasets easily.
+The training tools accept a variety of training data formats, usually some kind of custom low level format, the XML-based formats that are commony used for archival of annotation and transcription data, and in the case of recognizer training a precompiled binary format.
+It is recommended to use the XML formats for segmentation training and the binary format for recognition training.

 ALTO
 ~~~~